Installation

 Start by downloading the example configuration files.

-The ZIP file contains examples for the docker-compose.yml
+The ZIP file contains examples for the docker-compose.yml and the application.yml files.

 Extract the ZIP file to a directory on your Docker host.